vvenla/trumponator/files/Report.md

 <br/>
 &nbsp;

 Rank correlation non-parametric tests can be used for examing independency of variables since test like Spearman's and Kendall's Tau do not rest upon an assumption of normality.
 Rank correlation refers to the association between the observed values of two variables.
 The negative association means that as the values for one variable increase, then the values of the other variable decrease.
 Correlation quantifies this association, often as a measure between the values -1 to 1 for perfectly negatively correlated and perfectly positively correlated.
 The calculated correlation is referred to as the “correlation coefficient.”
 This correlation coefficient can then be interpreted to describe the measures.
 In the table Correlation test results the results of the three correlation tests are presented.
-All of them indicate that there is correlation between stock market daily changes and TF/IDF scores.
+The rank correlation tests indicate that there is correlation between stock market daily changes and TF/IDF scores.
 The selected significance level is 5%.

 <figure><img src=https://github.com/vvenla/trumponator/raw/master/files/pictures/Corr_all.PNG><figcaption>Correlation test results</figcaption></figure>
 <br/>